 After puberty, young women who are not deemed attractive enough by their peers, and young men who are not deemed aggressive enough by their peers, can feel punished by being told and shown how they are not measuring up — girls for being too fat, boys for being too weak.

 A final word needs to be said about early puberty, a reality that affects girls a significant number of girls.
-When puberty begins prior to the usual onset of adolescence (around ages 9 - 13) it can put a girl at serious disadvantage.
+When puberty begins prior to the usual onset of adolescence (around ages 9-13) it can put a girl at a serious disadvantage, for several reasons:

-2) In consequence, she is now physically out of step with most of her peers and to a painful degree can be socially set apart and feel lonely.
-Maybe she starts associating with older girls with who she shares more physical similiarity, and now older social pressures come to bear.
+- In consequence, she is now physically out of step with most of her peers and to a painful degree can be socially set apart and feel lonely.
+Maybe she starts associating with older girls with who she shares more physical similarities, and now older social pressures come to bear.

-3) She can become sexually suspect based on her early maturing body -- envied and teased by other girls, joked about by male peers, and become the object of unwanted sexual attention from older boys.
+- She can become sexually suspect based on her early maturing body — envied and teased by other girls, joked about by male peers, and become the object of unwanted sexual attention from older boys.
 Even adults can look at her with suspicion, censoring her for acting so sexual by appearing so womanly at such a young age.
-How older she looks is how old she is treated.
+How old she looks is how old she is treated.

-5) And of course she feels anxious as her body changes in ways that are beyond her young power to control.
+- And of course, she feels anxious as her body changes in ways that are beyond her young power to control.